South Korea: What's next after Yoon's martial law fiasco? – DW – 12/04/2024

 Just hours before Yoon's announcement, an editorial in the Korea Times stated that the Democratic Party was "exploiting its parliamentary majority to further its agenda," accusing it of "weaponizing impeachment motions against key officials and manipulating budget deliberations to undermine Cabinet ministers, heads of state-run agencies and other key figures perceived to be at odds with the party."

-Four impeachments were scheduled for Wednesday, including one against an official investigating Moon Jae-in, the previous president and head of the opposition party.
+Four impeachments had been scheduled for Wednesday, including one against an official investigating Moon Jae-in, the previous president and head of the opposition party.

 Yoon's miscalculation